JoryHogeveen/view-admin-as/readme.txt

 So, when you are developing a plugin or theme that does anything with roles or capabilities you can use this plugin to easally check if everything works.
 No more hassle of creating test users and constantly logging out and in anymore!

-This plugin is also usefull to support your clients and/or users.
+This plugin is also useful to support your clients and/or users.
 For example; make screen display presets of the edit and overview pages before you let them log in.

 == Screenshots ==